 When the dog has become a little more experienced, it is also usually able to find birds sitting in trees, ie it finds birds in trees that have left no traces on the ground.
 Often this is something young dogs do not master until they have become a little more confident and experienced.

 In tree cellar hunting, patience is a success factor.
 If the dog has barked for 10 minutes, it will probably continue as long as the bird remains, with that in mind, you should weigh every movement on the stand in a gold bowl.

 Quiet and careful

-When I first started tree bark hunting, I was not so careful about thatcamouflage my face or my hands which often resulted in the bird taking flight.
-This was saved by using a drill at the time, andhagelpipan used on bird in flight.
+When I first started with tree bark hunting, I was not so careful about camouflaging my face or my hands, which often resulted in the bird fleeing.
+This was saved by me using a drill at the time, and the shotgun was used on a bird in flight.

-When a new finn tip was acquired much later, I had learned the importance of good camouflage and taking it more carefully and calmly inside the stand.
-Since I know myself too well, I have forced myself to be careful about starting to use oneshotgun instead.
+When a new finn tip was acquired much later, I had learned the importance of good camouflage and to take it more carefully and calmly inside the stand.
+Since I know myself too well, I have forced myself to be careful about starting to use a shotgun instead.
 Then there are no opportunities for escape shooting and you only have one chance for a successful shot.

 Where can I find the bird?

 At the bird premiere, I usually look for birds around brook ravines with wet areas with fairly dense spruce forest.
-The hills are not yet divided and are often located near swamps / wetlands not open bogs.
+The hills are not yet divided and are often located near marshland / wetland (not open bog).
 A little later I usually look for felling edges as the birds like to eat the berry rice.
-When you come into October, I usually search even more for pine heaths and forest with more elements of open terrain..
+When you enter October, I usually search even more for pine heaths and forest with more elements of open terrain.